dstagner/dstagner.github.io/_posts/2014-04-12-microsoft-in-the-past-tense.md

 The first successful tablet, then, wasn't a tablet at all.
 It was a phone, the Apple iPhone.
 This was in no way a viable platform for Office, and it was immune to Windows.
 But the iOS operating system that Apple developed served as the basis for the iPad.
 Apple provided consumers with a clear path and an existing body of software written for the iPhone, that could run on the iPad.
 Moreover, the iPad worked really well, at a good price point.
 The explosion of wireless networking made internet-driven media consumption available everywhere.
 The App Store made it easy for consumers to buy more software with just a few clicks, and provided an exciting new platform for developers.
 Shortly afterward, Google gave the world the Android operating system, offering the same core benefits as iOS with some tasteful differences, and open to all hardware manufacturers.
 The traditional PC builders could compete with Apple in this new market - but not with a Microsoft platform.

+Microsoft didn't have a tablet platform.
+They didn't have an OS, and they didn't have Office for iOS or Android.